 Sascha Pöhlmann is the author of the monographs Pynchon’s Postnational Imagination (2010), Future-Founding Poetry: Topographies of Beginnings from Whitman to the Twenty-First Century (2015), and Stadt und Straße: Anfangsorte in der amerikanischen Literatur (2018).
-He (co)edited essay collections on Thomas Pynchon, Mark Z. Danielewski, foundational places in/of Modernity, electoral cultures, American music, and unpopular culture.
+He (co)edited essay collections on Thomas Pynchon, Mark Z. Danielewski, foundational places in/of Modernity, electoral cultures, American music, unpopular culture, and video games and American Studies.
 (Click here to learn more about these publications.)
 He published essays on contemporary fiction and poetry, queer theory, film, video games, and black metal, among other things.
 He was a visiting professor at Weber State University in Ogden, Utah, and at the universities of Warsaw, Odense, Cordoba, and Exeter.
 In his research, he is generally interested in the relation between aesthetics and politics, and particularly with regard to unpopular culture.
-He is currently working on a monograph on assassination in American fiction and an essay collection on video games and American Studies.
+He is currently working on a monograph on assassination in American fiction.

 since 2018: Interim professor of North American Literature and Culture, University of Konstanz

 2014-2018: Associate professor, American Literary History, LMU Munich

 2011: Bavarian American Academy Research Fellow, Kluge Center, Library of Congress

 2009-2012: Member of the DFG research group "Anfänge (in) der Moderne: Theoretische Konzepte, literarische Figurationen, historische Konstruktionen"

 2007-2009: Assistant professor, American Literary History, LMU Munich

 2004-2007: Lecturer in American Studies, University of Bayreuth

 2008: Dr. phil, LMU Munich